Cookie Policy

 How to store tall boots

-Most tall boots will not stay upright without assistance.
+Most knee high boots will not stay upright without assistance.
 The result is that the fabric falls to the side, eventually causing permanent creases to appear in the sides of the boots.

 To remedy this you could invest in purpose-made boot shapers, but this really isn’t necessary.
 Magazines, wrapping paper rolls, pool noodles and even wine bottles all serve the same purpose (just be careful not to use that last one over a hard floor, just in case the boot falls and the bottle breaks).